ncsu-libraries-data-vis/test-repo/README.md

         >
         > The workshop "An Introduction to Programming with Python" uses the Python template.

         If there is not an appropriate template for the new repository, skip creating a .gitignore file.
 A .gitignore files should eventually be created in the root folder of the repository.
 A good base .gitignore configuration example is available in ["Some common .gitignore configurations"](https://gist.github.com/octocat/9257657).
+You can also explore [this collection of .gitignore templates](https://github.com/github/gitignore) for a relevant template for your materials (e.g., there is a [template for Microsoft Office](https://github.com/github/gitignore/blob/master/Global/MicrosoftOffice.gitignore) for PowerPoint, Excel, etc.).

 1. Click the button labeled *Create repository*

 ## Step 2a: Using Git from the terminal